5 of the Best Tours in Ouarzazate: Oases + Kasbahs + Desert Gorges

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!

 The Route of 1000 Kasbahs offers an unforgettable adventure, taking in majestic fortresses and captivating desert landscapes seemingly lost in time.
-Winding through lush palm groves overflowing with dates, the road passes flower-filled valleys exploding in a kaleidoscope of colour and monumental canyons carved over millennia.
+Winding through palm groves overflowing with dates, the road takes in flower-filled valleys and monumental canyons carved over millennia.
 Ancient kasbahs emerge at every turn and the vistas are guaranteed to take your breath away.

-This guided tour of the Route of 1000 Kasbahs takes in the majestic Dades Gorge, the flower-filled Valley of the Roses and the oasis town of Skoura.
+This guided tour from Ouarzazate takes in a section of the Route of 1000 Kasbahs, including Dades Gorge, the Valley of the Roses and the oasis town of Skoura.
 In air-conditioned comfort, you'll stop at highlights like the Mansour El Eddahbi dam, completed in 1971 to help green the desert through irrigation, and the mud-brick Kasbah Amridil, still inhabited by the Naciri family.

 “Beautiful kasbahs along the road towards the breathtaking Gorges Dades.
 Bachir, our guide, was highly knowledgeable and made the trip into a superb experience.
 Highly recommended.” (read more reviews here)